This residence is a part of Neighborhood N

 Renovated in 2009, Crothers Hall, consisting of Crothers, Crothers Memorial and the Mark Taper Student Center is a vibrant upperclass community located very conveniently to the center of campus.
-233 students, housed in generously sized single rooms, enjoy spacious indoor and outdoor common spaces as well as staff support available in the Mark Taper Student Center.
+324 students, housed in generously sized double rooms, enjoy spacious indoor and outdoor common spaces as well as staff support available in the Mark Taper Student Center.

 Crothers Hall, was named for sponsor Judge George Edward Crothers, “one of the University’s most illustrious and beloved sons.”
 One of the first students to enter Leland Stanford Junior University on its opening day, Crothers also was the first graduate in law (1896), the first Stanford alumnus to serve on the Stanford Board of Trustees and the first to endow a law scholarship (1912).

 After graduating from Stanford, Crothers ran a flourishing law practice with his brother, T. G. Crothers.
 After leading a campaign in 1900 to amend the California Constitution that would solidify the University’s judicial structure, Crothers became Jane Stanford’s advisor and lawyer.
 He was appointed to California’s Superior Court bench in 1913.

 During the closing years of Mrs. Stanford’s life, Judge Crothers administered a trust of about $6,000,000 and conveyed it to the university upon her death - without, it is reported, “stirring a single word of public comment to excite litigation.”

 For information on the accessibility of residences for both living and visiting, please reference our Undergraduate Residences Accessibility Summary chart.